Toronto Police Service: 19th century

-1834 Trading village, to 1845 Irish refugees

-From 1834 to 1859, the Toronto Police was a corrupt and notoriously political force, with its constables loyal to the local aldermen who personally appointed police officers in their own wards for the duration of their incumbency.
-The London Metropolitan Police (1829) was the first modern municipal police department, but the Toronto Police is older than the New York City Police Department (1845), and Boston Police Department (1839).
+The City of Glasgow Police (c.1800, merged to form Strathclyde Police in 1975) and London Metropolitan Police (1829) were the first modern municipal police departments, but the Toronto Police is older than the New York City Police Department (1845), and Boston Police Department (1839).
+It is the second-oldest continuously operating municipal police force in the world.

 The Toronto Police Service was founded in 1834 as Toronto Police Force or sometimes as Toronto Police Department, when the city of Toronto was first created from the town of York.

-Prior to that, local able-bodied male citizens were required to report for night duty as special constables for a fixed number of nights per year on pain of fine or imprisonment, in a system known as "watch and ward".
+Before that, local able-bodied male citizens were required to report for night duty as special constables for a fixed number of nights per year on penalty of fine or imprisonment, in a system known as "watch and ward".

 In 1835, Toronto retained five full-time constables—a ratio of about one officer for every 1,850 citizens.
 Their daily pay was set at 5 shillings for day duty and 7 shillings, 6 pence, for night duty.

 In 1837, the constables’ annual pay was fixed at £75 per annum, a lucrative city position when compared to the mayor's annual pay of £250 at the time.

 Although constables were issued uniforms in 1837, one contemporary recalled that the Toronto Police was "without uniformity, except in one respect—they were uniformly slovenly."

 A provincial government report in 1841 described the Toronto Police as "formidable engines of oppression".

-1845 Irish refugees and Railroads, to 1859 firings
+1845 to 1859

 By 1848, the Catholic population in Toronto rose to 25 percent.

 Toronto constables on numerous occasions suppressed opposition candidate meetings and took sides during bitter sectarian violence between Orange Order and Irish Catholic radical factions in the city.